glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 By default, the input and output both use num-bigint's array form to encode BigInt values.
 The input BigInts can also be provided as strings or even as numbers and they will be parsed correctly.
-The outputs can be configured to be returned as strings if either the query parameter `bigintsAsStrings` or `bigints_as_strings` is set to a truthy value.
+The outputs can be configured to be returned as strings if the query parameter `bigintsAsStrings` is set to a truthy value.

 ## Special Case: CGP Leftovers

-For only the competition in the "cgp" region with the "usdg" asset, farms will get bonus rewards for weeks where there are `cgp_leftovers`.
-For each protocol deposit value that the farm recovers, it can add `cgp_leftovers[week_num] / bucket.total_deposits` to its `rewards_this_week`.
+For only the competition in the "cgp" region with the "usdg" asset, farms will get bonus rewards for weeks where there are `cgpLeftovers`.
+For each protocol deposit value that the farm recovers, it can add `cgpLeftovers[weekNum] / bucket.total_deposits` to its `rewards_this_week`.
 This addition does not have any interaction with the other variables - it won't modify `net_overperformance` or `accumulated_drawdown` or change any of the pool